How to Measure Band Size for a Bra: Expert Guide

 Depending on the sizing system used in your country, you may need to make adjustments:

-In U.S. sizing, if your underbust is an even number, that is typically your band size.
+- In U.S. sizing, if your underbust is an even number, that is typically your band size.

-If it's an odd number, round up to the next even number.
+- If it’s an odd number, round up to the next even number.

-Example: 31" underbust → band size 32
+- Example: 31” underbust → band size 32

-Expert Tip: Always consult the brand's specific sizing guide.
-Premium or European brands like Freya, Panache, and Chantelle often use tighter band constructions, and you may need to size up or down accordingly.
+Expert Tip: Always consult the brand’s specific sizing guide.
+Always choose Premium or European brands like Freya, Panache, and Chantelle often use tighter band constructions, and you may need to size up or down accordingly.

 Common Band Size Errors